WenjieDu/PyPOTS/README.md

 If you have any suggestions or want to contribute ideas or share time-series related papers, join us and tell.
 PyPOTS community is open, transparent, and surely friendly.
 Let's work together to build and improve PyPOTS 💪!

-## ❖ Attention 👀
-‼️ PyPOTS is currently under developing.
-If you like it and look forward to its growth, <ins>please give PyPOTS a star and watch it to keep you posted on its progress and to let me know that its development is meaningful</ins>.
-If you have any additional questions or have interests in collaboration, please take a look at [my GitHub profile](https://github.com/WenjieDu) and feel free to contact me 🤝.

-Thank you all for your attention! 😃

 [^1]: Du, W., Cote, D., & Liu, Y. (2023).
 [SAITS: Self-Attention-based Imputation for Time Series](https://doi.org/10.1016/j.eswa.2023.119619). *Expert systems with applications*.